Stars Hollow: Location

+The population of Stars Hollow is close to 10,000 for the show.

-Greg Morago of the Hartford Courant writes, "Unlike the Hartford depicted on Judging Amy, the Stars Hollow of The Gilmore Girls rings true.
+Greg Morago of The Hartford Courant wrote, "unlike the Hartford depicted on Judging Amy, the Stars Hollow of The Gilmore Girls rings true.
 The town's antiques shops, small businesses, schools, government and infrastructure look the part.
 But where Sherman-Palladino has truly excelled, despite her Clueless origins, is in her drawing of colorful Connecticut characters.
 The populace of Stars Hollow, from the town busybody to the town troubadour, is familiar to any Nutmegger who ever attended a town meeting."